iannakim/iannakim/README.md

 * Building a new project [Read.It] and refactoring/fixing bugs on previous projects
 * Brushing up on hooks and functional components in React

-## Next Steps
+## Would love to explore further:
-* MongoDB, Express, Next.js, Python, Kotlin
+* Python, Kotlin

 ## 🎬 Projects
 - <a href="https://youtu.be/XhGUIsml7eE"> NYC School Monitor </a>(educational) React | Redux | JS | Semantic UI